top of page

 • Museum Floors: There’s an entire level dedicated to Buddhist artifacts and history—great for older kids and teens interested in world religions or history.

-• Rooftop Garden and Prayer Wheel: A peaceful, open-air space with an enormous prayer wheel that you can spin together—our kids loved this part most!
+• Rooftop Garden and Prayer Wheel: A very peaceful, tranquil open-air space with an enormous prayer wheel that you can spin together—our kids loved this part most!

 🧘♀️ Tips for a Smooth Visit With Kids